MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 ## Securables in context

 R and Python integration introduces no new [securables](https://docs.microsoft.com/sql/relational-databases/security/securables), as defined by SQL Server.
-Script is submitted as an input parameter to [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) or wrapped in a stored procedure that you define.
-Models can be pretrained and stored in a binary format in a database table, callable in a T-SQL PREDICT function.
-Regardless of how you are using script or what they consist of, database objects will be created and probably saved, but no new object type is introduced.
+Script is submitted as an input parameter to a [system stored procedure](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) created for thsi purppose, or script wrapped in a stored procedure that you define.
+Another approach: models can be pretrained and stored in a binary format in a database table, callable in a T-SQL PREDICT function.
+Regardless of how you are using script or what they consist of, database objects will be created and probably saved, but no new object type is introduced for storing script.
+The ability to consume, create, and save database objects depends on database permissions.
+For more information, see [Give users permission to SQL Server Machine Learning Services](../../advanced-analytics/security/user-permission.md).

 <a name="launchpad"></a>